Methodology

 Why freshness is part of the method

 This site is not trying to win by volume.
 It wins by staying more legible and more current than a thin programmatic page set.
-That means source decay is a publishing issue, not a cosmetic issue.
+That means source decay is an operations issue first, and a publishing issue when evidence no longer supports the page.

 Verification codes